astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 data, you need to make more assumptions about the nature of the universe we live in.
 Remember that Einstein's Equation links the curvature of spacetime (the metric) to the distribution of matter/energy in the space.
-So much of science of the Big Bang Theory is making measurements of things like wavelength shift and distance and comparing what we actually measure to the shape of Equation {eq}`hubblegeneral` to constrain what parameters like $k$ might actually be in the actual universe we live in.
+Therefore much of science of the Big Bang Theory is making measurements of things like wavelength shift and distance and comparing what we actually measure to the shape of Equation {eq}`hubblegeneral` to constrain what parameters like $k$ might actually be in the actual universe we live in.
 One such effort is shown in {numref}`grbhubb`, which plots the distance to a number of cosmic explosions called gamma-ray bursts (GRBs) as a function of their redshift.
 And note that they are all, indeed, redshifts.
 The solid line is a match to an equation like Eq. {eq}`hubblegeneral` for